jakesum/sumcore/README.md

 Infrastructure to build Sumcoin and blockchain-based applications for the next generation of financial technology.

-**Note:** If you're looking for the Litecore Library please see: https://github.com/sumcoinlabs/sumcore-lib
+**Note:** If you're looking for the Sumcore Library please see: https://github.com/sumcoinlabs/sumcore-lib

 ## Getting Started